Previous | Next

 It was too late, though; there were already plenty of people throwing funny glances at them.
-This wasn't helped by the fact that the four of them didn't look like they belonged together for any realistic reason.
+This wasn't helped by the fact that the four of them didn't look like they belonged together for any real reason.

-"Uh, maybe we should have thought our designs through a little more."
-Evina whispered anxiously.
+"Uh, maybe we should have thought our designs through a little more," Evina whispered anxiously.
 "Like, do we even have a story to explain why we're traveling like this?
 We don't have much of a cover at all!"